 Rioting in support of McFadden soon broke out and the Orange Order mobilized to attack the crowd, aided by a company of Dragoons on horseback.
-The authorities fearful of continuing rioting transferred McFadden on the morning of Jan 30, 1888, to stand trial in Dunfanaghy Donegal.
+The authorities fearful of continuing rioting transferred McFadden on the morning of January 30, 1888, to stand trial in Dunfanaghy, Donegal.

 A large crowd had gathered to see him off, they sang God save Ireland and cheered for McFadden and his fellow prisoner Blaine.
 The authorities once again fearful of unrest discharged a cannon hoping the noise would create panic and disperse the crowd.
 It worked to a certain extent as many left Derry to accompany McFadden and support him at his trial.

 When McFadden appeared in court he was charged on two counts: Inciting the people to take part in an unlawful conspiracy, to wit, to refuse to pay their rents; taking part in a criminal conspiracy, namely, the plan of campaign.

 Both offenses were as a result of his speech at the Land League event witnessed by Sargent Mahon who was the chief prosecution witness.
 He gave evidence in court reading out the shorthand notes he had taken as McFadden had spoken.

 The second day of the trial had barely begun when a bizarre incident took place.
 Father Stephens of the nearby townland of Falcarragh a supporter of McFadden was arrested in court and charged with coercion.

 Despite an impassioned closing statement from McFadden’s lawyer who extolled the good deeds of the past few years and the fact that he was held in such high regard by his parishioners.
 The magistrates wanted only one verdict, guilty.

 Canon McFadden was duly found guilty and sentenced to three months in jail.